armada-ths/old.armada.nu/content/about.md

 **Exhibitor interest for the career fair of 2018:**

-This year's career fair is fully booked.
-If you are interested to participate in the career fair of 2018, please submit information [here](http://eepurl.com/cqs0of)
+If you are interested to participate in the career fair of 2018, please submit information [here](https://goo.gl/forms/OlWbxZxPlnBltPfu2)

 ## Diversity